Make a Histogram in Microsoft Excel 2016 for Mac

 EXCEL 2016 DIRECTIONS FOR STATISTICS.
 Frequency Tables.
 Create columns for your bins, frequencies, relative frequencies, and cumulative frequencies.
 Fill in the data for your bins and frequencies.
 At the bottom of your frequency column, get your total using the.
 Function: o Click the cell and type =SUM.
 1: Use My FreqGen Excel Template to build a histogram automatically.
 2: Frequency Distribution Table Using Pivot Table.
 Step 1: Inserting Pivot Table.
 Step 2: Place the Score field in the Rows area.
 Step 3: Place the Student field in the Values area.
 Step 4: Grouping to get Ten-points Bin or Range.

-1. Select any cell within the range of cells that includes the data.
+Follow these steps to make a really great looking histogram.1.
+Select any cell within the range of cells that includes the data.

 2. Click the Inserttab on the Ribbon.